 01. Creating Black and White Images In-camera

 You’ve probably spent some time looking at your camera’s instruction manual and, depending on the camera brand you own, you’ve probably noticed that it has a Black and White, Monochrome, or Film Simulation modes.
-By activating one of those modes, you instruct your camera to produce black and white or monochrome images at the time of shooting.
+By activating one of those modes, you instruct your camera to produce black and white or monochrome images at the time of the shooting.

 The way the camera works is first by capturing the image in color.
 Next, it runs the image through the camera’s internal processor and converts them to black and white.
 Finally, it saves the captured photo as a JPEG image.